patriksporre/bootloader-helloworld/README.md

 ### Project Structure

-- `boot.asm`: The assembly code for the 16 bit real mode bootloader that prints `"Hello World"` to the screen
+- `boot.asm`: The assembly code for the 16 bit real mode bootloader that prints `"Hello World"`
-- `boot-pmode.asm`: The assembly code for the 32 bit protected mode bootloader that prints `"Hello World"` to the screen
+- `boot-pmode.asm`: The assembly code for the 32 bit protected mode bootloader that prints `"Hello World"`

 ### How It Works

-- The bootloader runs in 16-bit real mode and is loaded by the BIOS at memory address `0x7c00`
+- The bootloader starts in 16-bit real mode and is loaded by the BIOS at memory address `0x7c00`
 - It operates directly with the video memory at location 0xb800, no BIOS interrupts are used
 - The screen is cleared and then prints the characters of `"Hello World"` one by one to the top left of the screen
 - The program halts the CPU after printing the message using the `hlt` instruction